resource-watch/resource-watch/README.md

 ## Environment variables

-Before running the project for first time, be it for development, testing or production, you need to specify the correct values for key [environment variables](https://en.wikipedia.org/wiki/Environment_variable) used by the project.
+Before running the project for first time, be it for development, testing or production, you need to specify the correct values for key [environment variables](https://en.wikipedia.org/wiki/Environment_variable) (env vars) used by the project.

 Before deep-diving into the env var list, here are a few key concepts that you should keep in mind at all times when manipulating env vars:
 - Most of the env var logic is based on [Next.js env var logic](https://nextjs.org/docs/basic-features/environment-variables) which we strongly recommend you read.